pnickchi/gofedf/README.md

 ```

     ## Warning in getpvalue(u = cvm, eigen = ev): CompQuadForm failed to generate a
-    ## correct pvalue.
-The pvalue lies between 0.258929317433151 and 1
+    ## valid p-value.
+The p-value lies between 0.258929317433151 and 1

     ## $Statistic
     ## [1] 0.04026585
     ##
     ## $pvalue
-    ## [1] -7
+    ## [1] 8
     ##
     ## $converged
     ## [1] TRUE

-### 4. General likelihood model
+### 5. General likelihood model

 One of the most important features of the package is to allow users to
-apply the goodness of fit test based on empirical distribution functions
+apply the goodness-of-fit test based on empirical distribution functions
 for any general likelihood model.
 This is helpful when the functions and
-procedures for a distribution is not included in any R packages.
+procedures for a distribution are not included in any R packages.
 For
-example, imagine you have a sample of size $n$ such as
+example, consider you have a sample of size $n$, such as
-$x_{1},x_{2},...,x_{n}$ from a model with $p$ unknown parameters such as
+$x_1, x_2, \ldots, x_n$, from a model with $p$ unknown parameters, such
-$\theta$.
-The package requires two inputs to apply the test:
+as $\theta$.
+The package requires the followings to apply the test:

-1)  A function to calculate score values for each observation and
+1)  A function to compute score function which returns a $n \times p$
-    returns a (n x p) matrix.
-Each rows calculates the score for each
-    observation.
-Alternatively you might have the score values as a
+    matrix.
+Alternatively you can pass the matrix directly.
-    matrix which is also acceptable.

-2)  A vector of length $n$ where elements where each element is
+2)  A vector of length $n$ contains the probability inverse transformed
-    $F^{-1}(x_{i})$.
+    (PIT) values of sample, i.e $F^{-1}(x_{i})$.

+In the following example, we show how to apply the test for Inverse
+Gaussian distribution.
+Note that `IG_scorefunc` is a function to return
+score function and `IG_pitfunc` returns a vector of PIT values.

 ``` r
 # Example: Inverse Gaussian (IG) distribution with weights